Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 \subsection{Empirical Example}

-We demonstrate the proposed methods' computational efficiency in the large-scale setting and obtain data generating parameters for simulation studies by analyzing $\num{1015342}$ responses to the $50$-item International Personality Item Pool five-factor model \citep[IPIP-FFM;][]{Goldberg1999}, the same data considered by \citet{UrbanBauer2021} for exploratory IFA using I-WAVE.
+We demonstrate the proposed methods' computational efficiency in the large-scale setting and obtain data generating parameters for simulation studies by analyzing $\num{1015342}$ responses to the $50$-item International Personality Item Pool five-factor model \parencite[IPIP-FFM;][]{Goldberg1999}, the same data considered by \textcite{UrbanBauer2021} for exploratory IFA using I-WAVE.
 The IPIP-FFM is designed to measure the Big Five personality factors of openness, conscientiousness, extraversion, agreeableness, and emotional stability, making this data well suited to a more confirmatory approach.
 Each factor is measured by $10$ five-category items anchored by “Disagree” (1), “Neutral” (3), and “Agree” (5).
-The data were downloaded from the Open-Source Psychometrics Project (\url{https://openpsychometrics.org/}) and pre-processed following \citet[][Section 6.1]{UrbanBauer2021}, resulting in an analytic sample containing $N = \num{515708}$ responses.
+The data were downloaded from the Open-Source Psychometrics Project (\url{https://openpsychometrics.org/}) and pre-processed similarly to \textcite[][Sect.
+6.1]{UrbanBauer2021}, resulting in an analytic sample containing $N = \num{548389}$ responses.
 Reverse worded items were recoded so that the highest numerical response category indicated a high level of the corresponding factor.